 Music and the Brain: Why Music Makes a Difference

-As I researched different ways to help Brandon learn, I discovered that he, like so many children, loved and responded to music.
+Like so many children, Brandon loved and responded to music.
 So, I used different forms of music to help him learn:

 - musical games & rhymes